Towards Harnessing the Collaborative Power of Large and Small Models for Domain Tasks: Introduction

-On the other hand, domain data is typically sourced from entities operating within specific fields, each with distinct objectives.
-Although generic LLMs such as GPT-4~\cite{openai2023gpt4} have achieved remarkable success, developing domain-specific LLMs remains fraught with challenges, include the scarcity of large-scale and high-quality datasets and the exorbitant computational resources required~\cite{xu2024surveyresource,ren2024advancesopenchallengesfederated,li2024synergizing}.
-For example, BloombergGPT~\cite{wu2023bloomberggpt}, a financial LLM, required a 40-year corpus of financial data comprising over 300 billion tokens.
-Its training took a staggering 1.3 million hours on NVIDIA A100 GPUs.
-One of the most recent open-sourced LLM models DeepSeek-V3 ~\cite{deepseekai2024deepseekv3technicalreport} has more than 671B parameters, and deploying it directly for domain tasks would require substantial high-speed GPU clusters and communication bandwidth, which would be infeasible for most small and medium-sized enterprises and institutions.
+The rapid scaling of large language models (LMs), driven by simultaneous growth in model size and training data, has produced systems that perform strongly on open-ended reasoning, code generation, and scientific analysis~\cite{kaplan2020scaling, weiemergent, muennighoff2023scaling, hoffmanntraining, grattafiori2024llama}.
+As high-quality public data approaches saturation~\cite{villalobos2024, song2025injecting}, the remaining headroom lies in the private domain.
+Institutions across sectors hold proprietary corpora whose long-tail knowledge and operational patterns are absent from public pre-training distributions~\cite{ren2024advancesopenchallengesfederated, li2024synergizing}, and general-purpose models consistently underperform on such domains without targeted adaptation~\cite{kandpal2023large, gururangan2020don}.
+However, because private data must remain within its local trust boundary and local environments often lack the computational resources to fine-tune frontier LMs, standard adaptation pipelines remain impractical for real-world private domains~\cite{yang2019federated, carlini2021extracting, menghani2023efficient, xiao2023offsite, li2025bild, chen2025fedc4, yi2025ecoagent}.
+For example, one of the most recent open-sourced LLM models DeepSeek-V3~\cite{deepseekai2024deepseekv3technicalreport} has more than 671B parameters, and deploying it directly for domain tasks would require substantial high-speed GPU clusters and communication bandwidth, which would be infeasible for most small and medium-sized enterprises and institutions.
 Substantial investment in resources often leads to strict copyright protections and proprietary ownership of LLMs, hindering the development of new models based on these foundations~\cite{ren2024advancesopenchallengesfederated}.
 Nevertheless, there are abundant domain tasks which do not rely on LLMs before.
-For example, a bank aims to develop an accurate credit rating model using its customers' financial data, or a security company seeks to build a better hazard detection model using surveillance footage.
-To achieve these goals, small domain models (SMs), such as ResNet~\cite{he2016deep} or LSTM~\cite{hochreiter1997long,chung2014empirical}, are commonly adopted.
+For example, a bank aims to develop an accurate credit rating model using customer financial data, or a security company seeks to build a better hazard detection model using surveillance footage.
+To achieve these goals, small domain models, such as ResNet~\cite{he2016deep} or LSTM~\cite{hochreiter1997long,chung2014empirical}, are commonly adopted.
 These small models are usually highly efficient and lightweight and can run on edge devices.
 While LLMs are gaining prominence, SMs remain crucial for private domain tasks and personal devices.